miquelvir/lsds-2025/labs/2-sparkrdd/README.md

 ## Seminar 4: Running Spark in AWS

+AWS allows us to rent virtual servers and deploy a Spark cluter to do data anlysis at scale.
+In this seminar, you will learn how to:
+- Use S3 to store and read files
+- Use AWS EMR to host a Spark cluster in AWS EC2 servers
+- Run some of your Spark applications in the cluster.

 ### [S4Q0] [10 marks] Run L4Q1 in AWS using EMR

 - Accept the invitation to AWS academy.